 The Chess Game - How to play

-Chess games are very popular online.
-On this chesspage you will find the classic chess game that you can play with your friends online.
 Chess is basically a two-player strategy game played on a chessboard (a checkered game board) with 64 tiles or squares situated in an eight-by-eight matrix grid.
 It is definitely one of the most popular games in the world.
 Almost everyone in the entire world knows what Chess is.

-The game is played one move at a time.
-First White then Black.
-The pieces can move in many different ways.
-Learn more about how the player can move the chess pieces further down on this page.
 There are many rules you need to learn to play the game correctly.
 One of them is The touch-move rule in chess specifies that if a player intentionally touches a chessboard piece when it's his turn to move, he needs to move that piece if it's compliant with the chess rules to do so.
 The player claiming a touch-move violation must declare this before making a move himself.
 But it's quite easy to get started if you know nothing about Chess.
 Just learn how every type of piece can move and understand that the objective of Chess is to make the opponent's King unable to move and you are good to go and start learning more advanced tactics.

 The goal and objective of the Chess Game